seanbao/mnemonas/SECURITY.md

 ### Disclosure Policy

-- We will acknowledge receipt of your report
+- Receipt of the report will be acknowledged
-- We will provide an estimated timeline for the fix
+- An estimated fix timeline will be provided
-- We will notify you when the issue is fixed
+- The reporter will be notified when the issue is fixed
-- We will credit you in the release notes (unless you prefer to remain anonymous)
+- Release notes may credit the reporter unless anonymity is requested
-- We ask that you do not publicly disclose the vulnerability until we have released a fix
+- Public disclosure should wait until a fix has been released

-## Security Best Practices
+## Deployment Security Recommendations

-When deploying MnemoNAS:
+MnemoNAS deployments should follow these security recommendations:

 ### Network Security

-1. **Use HTTPS**: Always deploy behind a reverse proxy with TLS
+1. **Use HTTPS**: Production deployments should run behind a reverse proxy with TLS
-2. **Firewall**: Restrict access to trusted networks
+2. **Firewall**: Access should be restricted to trusted networks
-3. **Internal dataplane ports**: Do not expose dataplane gRPC/HTTP ports 9090/9091 to public or untrusted networks
+3. **Internal dataplane ports**: Dataplane gRPC/HTTP ports `9090/9091` should not be exposed to public or untrusted networks
-4. **VPN**: Consider VPN for remote access
+4. **VPN**: Remote access should use a VPN or an equivalent controlled network boundary

 ### Authentication

-1. **Strong Passwords**: Use strong passwords for Web UI accounts and WebDAV auth
+1. **Strong Passwords**: Web UI accounts and WebDAV auth should use strong passwords
-2. **Change Initial Credentials**: Change the initial admin password after first login
+2. **Change Initial Credentials**: The initial admin password should be changed after first login
-3. **Disable Unused Access**: Disable WebDAV or sharing if you do not use them
+3. **Disable Unused Access**: WebDAV and sharing should be disabled when unused

 ### Data Protection